DataOne/eslint-config-dataone/Readme.md

 ## Installation

 The package can be installe with the following command:
-`npm i eslint-config-dataone`
+`npm i --save-dev eslint-config-dataone`

 ## Usage

-You have to extend the ESLint File by this module.
+You have to extend the ESLint File by this module. if no ESLint file is existent, create one (.eslintrc.json).

 ```JSON
 {